Aida Simonian, MSN, RNC-NIC, SCM, SRN

 Araceli Guzman, MPH, CHES

-Ms. Guzman received her master’s in Public Health with a concentration in community health education from California State University, Northridge.
+Ms. Guzman received her Master’s degree in Public Health with a concentration in community health education from California State University, Northridge.
 She has previously worked in the non-profit sector providing health education and linking clients with services.
 Her passion is to help others and make an impact on communities to improve health outcomes.
-Araceli enjoys spending time with her family and hiking.
+Araceli enjoys spending time with her family, hiking and going to the beach.